johannphilippe/hypercurve/README.md

 # What is it ?

-A set of classes to create hypbrid curves and use them for audio and music (or whatever).
+A set of classes to create hybrid curves and use them for audio and music (or whatever).
-Currently, you can export curves as `.wav` files.
+Currently, you can export curves as `.wav` files, or us it directly in C++, Csound or Lua.

 ## Implemented curves